This Polish inspired, vegan beet greens vegetable soup is a refreshing and nutritious lunch idea, perfect to enjoy in spring and summer.

 I was lucky enough the other day to find beetroot with its greens still attached to it and grabbed two large bunches!
 I’ll be able to cook several dishes with it!
 I can cook this vegetarian borscht using just the beetroot, though I can also make borscht using the beet greens in addition to the beetroot.

-Or you can cook this beet greens vegetable soup, made with lots of vegetables in addition to the beet greens, but without the beetroot (I am saving it for another recipe).
+Or you can cook this beet top soup, made with lots of vegetables in addition to the beet greens, but without the beetroot (I am saving it for another recipe).
 This soup does require a fair bit of chopping but it’s really worth it in the end, I promise!
-The beet greens have a slightly bitter, nutty, earthy flavour, which is really delicious in this refreshing spring beet greens soup (remember to use the stems as well as the leaves!).
+The greens have a slightly bitter, nutty, earthy flavour, which is really delicious in this refreshing spring beet greens soup (remember to use the stems as well as the leaves!).

 This soup typically contains dill and parsley and I am using both.
 But you could use just one of these herbs or skip them altogether if you prefer.
 Use a bit of tarragon or thai basil if you like.
 This botwinka soup is delicious served with pumpernickel or rye bread.